MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Keyword.md

 ### Returns
 |Type|Description|
 |-|-
-Integer|The keyword's quality score.
+integer|The keyword's quality score.
 The score is in the range 1 through 10 (highest).
 If the keyword's quality score cannot be computed, this method returns NULL.<br/><br/>The score shows you how competitive your ads are in the marketplace by measuring how relevant your keywords and landing pages are to customers' search terms.
 For more information, see [Keyword Performance Report](/bingads/reporting-service/keywordperformancereportcolumn#qualityscore).

 ## <a name="getstats"></a>getStats